Upgrade from 1.0.0 to 1.1.0¶

 Upgrading workstations to Tails 4¶

-Before upgrading your Admin Workstation and your Journalist Workstation to Tails 4, you must first ensure that the version of the SecureDrop code on the workstation (which is used for administrative tasks and for configuring the Tails desktop) is at 1.1.0.
+Before upgrading your Admin Workstation and your Journalist Workstation to Tails 4, you must first ensure that the version of the SecureDrop code on the workstation (which is used for administrative tasks and for configuring the Tails desktop) is at 1.1.0 or a later version.

 If unsure, you can always run the